Startup business tax credits you need to know

 • Veterans.

-During the first year of employment, your business will be eligible for either:
+During the first year of employment, your business will be eligible for either $2,400 in credits or 40% of the employee's first $6,000 of wages.

 4. Health care

-Startup employers operating in specific regions qualify for the EZ credit.
-The IRS targets these areas to push economic growth and heighten commerce traffic.
+Startup employers operating in specific regions of the United States may qualify for the empowerment zone (EZ) employment credit.
+The Internal Revenue Service (IRS) targets these areas to push economic development and heighten commerce traffic.

 Empowerment Zones: